Sony RGB Encoder

 S-Video & Composite A/V Circuit (C945 Based)

-This newer circuit reduces the component count of the 1815 circuit and is reported to have better compatibility with modern HDTVs.
+This circuit reduces the component count of the old style 1815 circuit and features better color and better compatibility with modern HDTVs.

 - Parts List: